-Caveat against arrest (0.75, r.6)
+Caveat against arrest (O.75, r.6)

-- 6. (1) A person who desires to prevent the arrest of any property must file in the Court office a praecipe, in Form No. 5 of RSC Appendix B, signed by him or his attorney undertaking - - (a) to acknowledge issue of service (as may be appropriate) of the writ in any action that may be begun against the property described in the praecipe; and and on the filing of the practipe a caveat against the issue of a warrant to arrest the property described in the practipe shall be entered in the caveat book.
+- 6. (1) A person who desires to prevent the arrest of any property must file in the Court office a practipe, in Form No. 5 of RSC Appendix B, signed by him or his attorney undertaking - - (a) to acknowledge issue of service (as may be appropriate) of the writ in any action that may be begun against the property described in the praecipe; and

-(b) within 3 days after receiving notice that such an action has been begun, to give bail in the action in a sum not exceeding an amount specified in the practipe or to pay the amount so specified into Court,

-(2) The fact that there is a caveat against arrest in force shall not prevent the issue of a warrant to arrest the property to which the caveat relates.
+- (b) within 3 days after receiving notice that such an action has been begun, to give bail in the action in a sum not exceeding an amount specified in the praecipe or to pay the amount so specified into Court, - and on the filing of the praecipe a caveat against the issue of a warrant to arrest the property described in the praecipe shall be entered in the caveat book. - (2) The fact that there is a caveat against arrest in force shall not prevent the issue of a warrant to arrest the property to which the caveat relates.